paloriot/kong-k8s-yaml-hybrid/README.md

 - Create secret with mTLS certificate
 - Change the namespace

-## How to check Kong is correctly installed
+## Check Kong pods and services are correctly installed
 1) Check the pods

 ```